London Restaurant Festival 2013: Cicchetti Trail – a real Italian experience

 3. San Carlo Cicchetti – 215 Piccadilly, W1J 9HL

 Set a stone’s throw away from Piccadilly Circus, San Carlo is the most classic and old-fashioned of the restaurants.
-Traditional Italian staff – wearing a typical 70s white blazer – with a very recognisable accent will guide you to the table.
+Traditional Italian staff with a very recognisable accent – wearing a typical 70s white blazer – will guide you to the table.
 Both the dishes on offer are superb: Truffle and Pecorino Ravioli, with Onion and Cream Sauce, and Grilled Octopus with Neapolitan Tomato sauce.
 The ravioli taste of truffle, they are properly cooked and covered with a delicious creamy sauce.
-The octopus is incredibly fresh, its outside is tender and enriched by grill flavour.
+The octopus is incredibly fresh; its outside is tender and enriched by the flavour of the grill.

 4. Theo Randall at the InterContinental – InterContinental London Park Lane 1 Hamilton Pl, W1J 7QY

-Surely the most celebrated chef on the trail, his restaurant is set in the elegant InterContinental hotel, Hyde Park Corner.
-We are served with Calamari in Padella – pan fried squid with fresh, borlotti beans, chilli, anchovies, parsley and chopped rocket – and Zucchini Fritti – fried courgettes.
+Surely the most celebrated chef on the trail, Theo Randall’s restaurant is set in the elegant InterContinental hotel, Hyde Park Corner.
+We are served Calamari in Padella – pan-fried squid with fresh borlotti beans, chilli, anchovies, parsley and chopped rocket – and Zucchini Fritti – fried courgettes.

-It’s true that in terms of food there’s no choice, but this will be the lightest and most sophisticated meal of your trail, with three different drinks to have it with: Peroni Nastro Azzurro, seasonal bellini cocktail or a glass of prosecco.
+It’s true that in terms of food there’s no choice, but this will be the lightest and most sophisticated meal of your trail, with three different drinks to have with it: Peroni Nastro Azzurro, a seasonal bellini cocktail or a glass of prosecco.